haltu/muuri/README.md

 <h3><a id="grid-event-layoutstart" href="#grid-event-layoutstart" aria-hidden="true">#</a> <i>event</i>: layoutStart</h3>

 Triggered when the the layout procedure begins.
-More specifically, this event is emitted right after new _layout_ has been generated, internal item positions updated and grid element's dimensions updated.
+More specifically, this event is emitted right after a new layout has been generated, internal item positions updated and grid element's dimensions updated.
 After this event is emitted the items in the layout will be positioned to their new positions.
 So if you e.g. want to react to grid element dimension changes this is a good place to do that.

 **Arguments**